 Another is DegreeInfo.
 It is the oldest and largest online forum for distance learning on the internet.
 You can find it at http://www.degreeinfo.com/content/

 Then there is Facebook.
 EBS has an official page at http://www.facebook.com/EdinburghBusinessSchool .
 Many current students follow that, and you can post questions.

 Both Heriot-Watt University and the Edinburgh Business School has groups on LinkedIn also.

-Question 9: What is the relationship between Edinburgh Business School and the University of Edinburgh?
+Question 10: What is the connection between Edinburgh Business School and the University of Edinburgh?